ncatlab/nlab-content/pages/8/2/9/4/4928/content.md

 (More needs to be put here and the above is not that great.
 Not sure how to rewrite it and what to add, though!)

 +-- {: .query}
 [[Adam]]: "Shared memory" is just a friendly way of presenting message-passing systems to a programmer -- at the end of the day, everything is message passing underneath if you dig down far enough.
-If you want to __really__ dig, consider that digital circuits are point-to-point communication mechanisms, and physicists are suspicious of any "spooky [action at a distance](http://en.wikipedia.org/wiki/Action_at_a_distance_%28physics%29)" or [nonlocality](http://en.wikipedia.org/wiki/Nonlocality) -- which is what you would need in order to implement shared memory without some sort of message passing mechanism somewhere underneath.
+If you want to __really__ dig, consider that digital circuits are point-to-point communication mechanisms, and physicists are suspicious of any "spooky action at a distance" -- which is what you would need in order to implement shared memory without some sort of message passing mechanism somewhere underneath.
 Ours is a message-passing world; shared state is just an illusion used to make centralized-and-serial programmers feel more comfortable in a distributed-and-parallel world.
 One could argue that the "mathematical models" called for are nothing more than simple translations into message-passing operations, which are the primary object of study.
 (Note: I use message-passing here in the broadest sense, encompassing Petri Nets, CSP, trace structures, Kahn process networks, etc -- anything without shared state)

+[[Tim Porter]]:  @Adam.
+Why not develop this a bit on some off shoot pages?
+Also oin n-forum and then it will be easier to discuss the points you make without discussions filling up the n-Lab pages.

+I hope to get a bit more CS and TCS into the n-lab as there seem to be possibilities for interesting interactions between some topics there and the 'n-POV'.
+What do you think?
+AS I suggested please do get onto the n-forum if you have the time.
 =--